syncle/photo_consistency/readme.md

 ## Disclaimer

 Note: This code is academic purpose only.
 Some part of code is not matured and has many experimental trials.
-If you encounter any weird problems or bugs, please let me know.
-2016.03 written by Jaesik Park (www.jaesik.info)

-This code is for demonstrating photo consistency on the human photo collections.
+This code demonstrates photo consistency on the human photo collections.
 In order to handle SfM dataset, you'll need to substitute the observation matrix corresponding to the SfM results.

+If you encounter any weird problems, please let me know.
+This code is written by Jaesik Park (www.jaesik.info) while he were at KAIST.

 ## Compiling